TokenScript-Framework/papers/src/faq/FAQs.md

 The Smart Layer aims to unlock this level of integration, enhancing the utility and potential of tokens on the internet.

+## Why can't integration needs be addressed by other intermediate layers like FileCoin, IPFS, or Whispernet?

+While FileCoin, IPFS, and Whispernet offer valuable services, they don't cater to the specific integration needs that Smart Layer addresses.
+These needs span from translating token-related text, such as flight routes, to orchestrating complex data pipelines - for instance, updating an airline smart token with real-time delay information, triggering hotel rebooking, or linking a smart car with the roadside assistance company chosen by the current insurance token.

+However, it's important to note that without the successful implementation of these foundational technologies, Smart Layer wouldn't have a solid base.
+It's the maturity of these technologies today that makes the existence and functionality of smart layer possible.

 ## How does Smart Token differ from traditional blockchain tokens?

-Traditional blockchain tokens are digital assets with self-custodianship.
-[Smart Tokens](../concept/SmartToken.md), however, include token functions and enable web use-cases.
+While traditional blockchain tokens, including digital assets like Bored Ape, enable certain use-cases, they primarily serve as self-custodian assets within their specific ecosystems.
+In contrast, [Smart Tokens](../concept/SmartToken.md) are engineered to facilitate use-case driven interactions across diverse platforms.
+This design allows for an integrated web experience while preserving the ownership attributes inherent to traditional tokens.

-For instance, a Smart Car token, unlike a traditional NFT, when used on a car rental website, can generate an authorisation to allow the rental websites to generate short term car keys for new customers.
-It can also be used on an insurance website to get instant roadside assistance by allowing the car to report its latest location through the token.
+Consider a Smart Car token.
+Unlike a traditional Non-Fungible Token (NFT), this smart token can interact with various platforms.
+On a car rental website, it can generate an authorization, allowing the site to create short-term car keys for new customers.
+On an insurance website, it can facilitate instant roadside assistance by enabling the car to report its latest location through the token.

-Similarly, a Health Token, a smart token, can hold a user's health data and log access to it.
+Similarly, a Health Token, another example of a smart token, can hold a user's health data and log access to it, enabling secure and controlled sharing of sensitive information across healthcare platforms.

-It's worth noting that blockchain tokens cannot be extended to smart tokens by merely adding transactions in the blockchain, as smart contracts are not web logic.
-This is similar to how one can't keep adding functions to SQL database to make it become a web service.
-An infrastructure designed for smart tokens, such as Smart Layer, is required.
+It's important to understand that the functionality of smart tokens cannot be achieved by merely adding transactions or functions to existing blockchain tokens or smart contracts.
+This is because smart contracts, while powerful, are not designed to handle complex web logic.
+Just as one can't transform an SQL database into a web service by simply adding functions, one can't extend traditional blockchain tokens into smart tokens without a dedicated infrastructure like Smart Layer.

 ## Why are Smart Tokens considered "smart"?